-Students who feel they have been sexually assaulted have several legal options to explore.
-Within the University community, survivors are encouraged to complete an incident report.
-The student filing the complaint should be willing to testify at all judicial proceedings.
+Students who have been sexually assaulted within the University community are encouraged to complete an incident report.
 A complete review of the University judicial process can be found in Section II under the heading "The University Judicial System."
 Specific information can be found under the heading "Sexual Misconduct Hearing Panel."